Celtic chairman, Peter Lawwell

 The brass neck of this Celtic board has been recognised by the fans and they don’t like it one bit.

-QUIZ: If You Know Your History: Test your Celtic knowledge with our quickfire quiz
+QUIZ: If You Know Your History: Test your knowledge of Celtic in the Champions League with our LATEST quickfire quiz